wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/mirror-request-filters/mirror-request-via-rest-api.md

             urls:
               - `WEBHOOK_URL`
 - target: "/employee"
   verb: "POST"
   secured: true
   scopes: []
 - target: "/employee/{employeeId}"
   verb: "PUT"
   secured: true
   scopes: []
 - target: "/employee/{employeeId}"
   verb: "DELETE"
   secured: true
   scopes: []
 ```

 ### Step 3 - Deploy the API in APK

-Refer to the [Deploy the API in APK](../../../get-started/quick-start-guide.md#deploy-the-api-in-apk) to deploy the API using APK configuration.
+Refer to the <a href="../../../../get-started/quick-start-guide#deploy-the-api-in-apk" target="_blank">Deploy the API</a> to deploy the API using APK configuration.

 ### Step 4 - Generate an access token

-Follow the [Generate Access Token](../../../develop-and-deploy-api/security/generate-access-token.md) documentation to generate an access token.
+Follow the <a href="../../../../develop-and-deploy-api/security/generate-access-token" target="_blank">Generate Access Token</a> documentation to generate an access token.

 ### Step 5 - Invoke the API